- Themes, Motifs and Key Ideas

 The Dressmaker shows the audience the treatment towards Tilly Dunnage upon her return to fictional town Dungatar years after she was wrongly accused of being a murderess.
 Rosalie Ham critiques the impacts of rumours on Tilly and Molly, also establishing her condemnation of the societal stigma of this isolated town.
 Tilly starts making haute couture outfits to transform the lives of the women in the town and help them present themselves as more desirable and elevate their ranks.
 However, the townspeople still see Tilly negatively, except for some individuals who are able to look past the opinions of others and get to know Tilly themselves.
 Ham’s gothic novel garners the audience’s sympathy towards the outcasts of the town and antagonises those who find pleasure in creating drama and spreading rumours about others.

 2. Themes, Motifs and Key Ideas

 Through discussing themes, motifs, and key ideas, we’ll gain a clearer understanding of some super important ideas to bring out in your essays.
 Remember, that when it comes to themes, there’s a whole host of ways you can express your ideas - but this is what I’d suggest as the most impressive method to blow away the VCAA examiners.
-We’ll be adhering to the CONVERGENT and DIVERGENT strategy.
-While we don’t go into detail into how to use LSG’s CONVERGENT and DIVERGENT strategy in this guide, I’d highly recommend you get familiar with it by reading How To Write A Killer Comparative.
+Throughout this section, we'll be adhering to the CONVERGENT and DIVERGENT strategy to help us easily find points of similarity and difference.
+This is particularly important when it comes to essay writing, because you want to know that you're coming up with unique comparative points (compared to the rest of the Victorian cohort!).
+I don't discuss this strategy in detail here, but if you're interested, check out How To Write A Killer Comparative.
+I use this strategy throughout this discussion of themes and in the next section, Comparative Essay Prompt Example.

 Similarities and Differences (CONVERGENT and DIVERGENT Ideas)

 Both The Crucible and The Dressmaker talk extensively about class.
 By class, what I mean is the economic and social divisions which determine where people sit in society.
 For instance, we could say that the British Royals are ‘upper class’, whilst people living paycheck to paycheck and struggling to get by are ‘lower class’.